abranadia/Fall2024project/README.md

 Type
 python calculator.py

-For the unit section it not runining for some reason i can't figure out why but i did try my best Run unit tests:
+For the unit section it not runining for some reason i can't figure out why but i did try my best with the code

+Run unit tests:
 Type
 python -m unitest phyton